Green Party of Canada candidates in the 2006 Canadian federal election: Peterborough: Brent Wood

 Brent Wood born in Burlington, Ontario.
 He has a Bachelor of Arts degree from the University of Guelph, a Master of Arts degree from Trent University, and a Ph.D. from the University of Toronto.
-He has taught English at Toronto and Trent, with a focus on Canadian writers, and has also served on the executive of the Canadian Union of Public Employees Local 3908 at Trent.
-In 2004, he was a member of Peterborough's parks and recreation board.
+Wood has taught English at Toronto and Trent, with a focus on Canadian writers.
+He has also served on the executive of the Canadian Union of Public Employees Local 3908 at Trent.
+In 2004, Wood was a member of Peterborough's parks and recreation board.
 He ran for the Peterborough city council in 2003, opposing the extension of a local parkway.
-He has been a Green Party candidate in two federal elections.
+Wood has been a Green Party candidate in two federal elections.